tomkooij/modelleertaal/README.md

 Modelleertaal is  the language used for "natuurkundig modelleren" (dynamical models in  high school physics in NL).
-The language is a subset of "CoachTaal" which is a ALGOL-like (i.e. Pascal) with the keywords translated into Dutch.
+The language is a subset of "CoachTaal" which is an ALGOL-like (i.e. Pascal) with the keywords translated into Dutch.
 ```
  Note that keywords start with a capital (and are in dutch).